Melania Trump is having a hard time distancing herself from the president

 “She very well may be responding to criticism of running a lax ship there at the White House based on her husband’s activities, and she wants to say, ‘No, no, no,’ ” says Katherine Jellison, a professor of history at Ohio University who has studied first ladies.
 “The criticism isn’t just from the press, but the general public.
 I mean, my social media feed is all about the Trumps and their inner circle acting like modern-day Typhoid Marys.”

-A covid-19 quarantine was an excuse for the first lady to lay low, as seems to be her preference, and shrug off appearances for a campaign that is faltering among women and could benefit from her relatively higher popularity than the president’s.
+A coronavirus quarantine was an excuse for the first lady to lay low, as seems to be her preference, and shrug off appearances for a campaign that is faltering among women and could benefit from her relatively higher popularity than the president’s.
 And yet, here she was, calling attention to her contrast with her husband, even as they were literally stuck together under the same roof.
 (He has since left quarantine to work in the Oval Office and resume campaigning).

 “My guess is that she’s looking out for her own reputation and trying to distance herself from her husband’s apparently cavalier attitude toward safety precautions,” says Jellison.